EpsAvlc/EpsAvlc.github.io/about.md

 ## Biography

-I receive my B.Sc. degree in Electrical Engineering in School of Mechanical and Electrical Engineering from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in June 2019.
+I received my B.Sc. degree in Electrical Engineering in School of Mechanical and Electrical Engineering from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in June 2019.

 ## Research Interest